hanamartinkovakuchynkova/j2w-lekce05/README.md

+# LECTURE 5 | EXERCISE 1 | JAVA 2 by Czechitas

+The task of this exercise was to make a form for adding a person to the list, buttons for deleting and displaying the person's details and a subpage with the person's details.
+On this subpage we had to make the editing of the person on the list possible.

 # Lekce 5 – HTML formuláře

 Zatím jsme jen zobrazovali data, dnes je konečně začneme také upravovat.
 Použijeme k tomu HTML formuláře.